henry40408/nixos-config/ARCHITECTURE.md

 ## home-manager/common/zellij

 - A terminal workspace with batteries included.
-- The default keybindings of zellij dramatically conflict with lazyvim, so I changed the prefix to change mode from "Ctrl" to "Alt".
+- The default keybindings of zellij dramatically conflict with vim, so I changed the prefix to change mode from "Ctrl" to "Alt".

 ## home-manager/common/zsh